The Sources of Extreme Ultraviolet and Soft X-ray Backgrounds

 \citet{lusso15} pointed to several factors that result in differences in the estimated $\alpha_{\rm QSO}$ from stacking.
 Especially for quasars at $z\geq1$, estimates for the stacked SED must correct for \HI\ absorption from the IGM (with the Lyman series affecting $\lambda < 1216~$\AA\ and Lyman-continuum $\lambda < 912~$\AA).
 The differences in how this correction is done lead to some of the discrepancies in the reported values and their uncertainties.
 In addition, where the $\sim 1000$\AA\ break wavelength is placed affects the final slope, and many samples do not have much spectral coverage of this break.
 Finally, broad line features are present in the stacks and so different choices are made for how to fit the continuum underneath the lines.

 A justification often given for extrapolating with a single power-law into the soft X-ray is that the spectral indices of Type 1 AGN required in the EUV is similar to the spectral index needed to extrapolate to soft X-ray band, as well as the power-law index found in the soft X-ray \citep{laor97}.
 However, both in the UV and soft X-ray, individual systems show broad dispersion in their allowed index (although individual system inferences are difficult in the UV owing to IGM absorption).
-In addition, within the range of allowed mean spectral indices, there is no reason why there cannot be a softening followed by a hardening (indeed a soft spectrum followed by a hotter coronae spectra is seen in models such as \citealt{done12}) or vise versa (in the stacked SED, some quasars should harder and, hence, become more dominant at bluer wavelengths, hardening the spectrum).
+In addition, within the range of allowed mean spectral indices, there is no reason why there cannot be a softening followed by a hardening (indeed a soft spectrum followed by a hotter coronae spectra is seen in models such as \citealt{done12}) or vice versa (in the stacked SED, some quasars should harder and, hence, become more dominant at bluer wavelengths, hardening the spectrum).